alexr17/krr-final-project/README.md

 2. Enter a username and start a Companions session.
 3. Right click on "interaction manager" and load list of specific flat files shown below.
 4. Under the Collections:Predicate folder, load the "all-flats.krf" file into Companions.
+**NOTE** You can use the student ID anr3485 for queries, as information about that student has already been put in the KB.
 5. Open 'main.krf' in a text editor.
 This will act as a template
   1. Replace ENTER_NETID with your unique net id
   2. Replace ENTER_STUDENT_NAME with your full name